 But let’s ignore this for a second, and suppose it would be unique and exclusive content for you.

-So pretending like it would be, I also checked the articles regarding ranking potential.
+So pretending as it would be, I also checked the articles regarding ranking potential.

-I found that basically all articles had a word count of below 1000 words and were written on topics that are usually quite generic, with major websites competing on the first page.
+I found that basically all articles had a word count of below 1000 words and were written on usually quite generic topics, with major websites competing on the first page.

 And if your website is fairly new with low authority, you can basically forget about beating them.